 - Tesla already has battery-swaps, and you can swap 2 electric cars in the time it takes to fill one gas-car!
 (See video).
 Or you could just have an EV for city driving, and join a car club for longer country driving trips on other fuels like synthetic diesel or boron.

-3. Light trucks: introducing electric garbage trucks and buses that can save local governments money now!
+7 .Vehicles: today’s light electric garbage trucks and buses save local governments money

 The Proterra buses are, in many ways, the next Tesla.
 Except this is sort of a Model 3 for an entire city.
 The Proterra buses, over 95 of which are already in commercial operation, have been moving city dwellers for years now across the country.
 The made-in-America products can also now compete directly with diesel, natural gas or hybrid buses.
 The difference, as with aTesla, is that these are 100% emission-free and end up with much lower operations and maintenance overhead challenges.